Taylor Swift Surprises Hospitalized Girl, 8, Whose Severe Burn Injuries Will Keep Her from Concert

 According to the thankful mother, the “Delicate” singer became aware of Isabella’s story because of all the attention it’s getting on social media.

-“The news media heard about it and interviewed [Isabella] and she was asked if she would like to meet Taylor,” Lilly explained to PEOPLE.
+“The news media heard about it and interviewed [Isabella] and she was asked if she would like to meet Taylor,” Lilly explains to PEOPLE.
 “Then the staff started to say that Taylor Swift should come to the burn center.
 People started sharing it on social media, and then Taylor and her mom found out about it.
 It was important for Isabella to tell Taylor how much her music means to her.
 She wanted to tell Taylor the difference she’s making in her recovery.”

 Isabella can’t make it to the debut of Swift’s Reputation Stadium Tour at the University of Phoenix Stadium on Tuesday, which Swift has been teasing on social media, but the chart-topper is determined to make it up to her.